feyeandal/feye.website/data/blog/pnmxsotma2022.md

 **But what was the secret behind the success of Pista ng Mapa and State of the Map Asia 2022?**

 The success of Pista ng Mapa and State of the Map Asia 2022 came from each member of the local organizing team having a distinctive yet complementary role.
 Each of the volunteers has talent in their way, but it is the chemistry the team has that works best.
-Throughout the planning process and preparations, the core organizers of PnM x SoTMA and the local volunteers from Bicol University have been nothing but supportive, persevering, and hands-on.
+Throughout the planning process and preparations, the core organizers of PnM x SoTMA and the local volunteers from [Geodetic Engineers of the Philippines Inc. Bicol University Student Chapter](https://www.facebook.com/gepbusc2022), a local [YouthMappers](https://www.youthmappers.org/) chapter, have been nothing but supportive, persevering, and hands-on.

 ![PnM x SotMA 2022 Organizing Team](/static/images/pnmsotma-organizers.jpg)